 We've decided that it's human nature to want to pick, poke, and prod a breakout.
 Especially when it looks like it's time to be popped, we're armed and ready to squeeze it for all it's worth until it (hopefully) no longer exists.
-What we're often left with, however, are pockmarks and scars—permanent badges of shame letting everyone know we can't keep our hands off our face.
-But when extraction tools came on the scene, it seemed like the market was trying to tell us that picking at a pimple would be okay—so long as we did it with the metal double-edged tool.
-Ever the beauty skeptics, we decided to turn to some experts to get their take on the tool.
+What we're often left with, however, are pockmarks and scars.
+But when extraction tools came on the scene, it seemed like the market was trying to tell us that picking at a pimple would be okay—so long as we did it with the double-edged metal tool.
+Ever the beauty skeptics, we decided to turn to experts Heather Wilson and Dr. Carl Thornfeldt to get their take on this blemish removal method.

-"Look for alpha-hydroxy acids such as glycolic acid or lactic acids, or enzymes such as papaya or rice enzymes," says Wilson.
+Exfoliation should be—if it's not already—a regular part of your skincare routine.
+That's because the benefits of exfoliating are many, including clearing current blackheads and preventing future ones from forming, notes Wilson.
+"Look for alpha-hydroxy acids such as glycolic acid or lactic acid, or enzymes such as papaya or rice enzymes," she advises.
 These types of exfoliators are gentler than scrubs (more on that below).
-She adds that regular exfoliation is important for clearing current blackheads and preventing future ones from forming.

-"Don’t pick at inflamed acne!
-Although it's tempting, and I often hear clients tell me that the breakout is 'ready,' popping acne lesions has more potential to spread bacteria when forcefully erupted," says Wilson.
-She advises you instead to apply topical treatments with salicylic acid or charcoal to reduce inflammation and kill bacteria.
+No matter how tempting—not to mention, satisfying—picking at and popping a pimple may be, don't do it.
+According to Wilson, "popping acne lesions has more potential to spread bacteria when forcefully erupted."
+Instead, she suggests applying topical treatments with salicylic acid or charcoal meant to reduce inflammation and kill bacteria.